- Awards & Honors

 Recipients of the Delavan, Guess, Bohlen and Palmer awards are presented with a monetary prize of $2,500.
 All award recipients are honored at a ceremony in late June in the Benjamin Franklin Room at the State Department.

-Nominations should be submitted through the AFSA website no later than February 28 each year.
+Nominations should be submitted through the AFSA website no later than the first Friday in May each year.
+The next deadline is May 4, 2018.
 Any questions can be directed to Ms. Perri Green, Awards Coordinator, at firstname.lastname@example.org or (202) 719-9700.

 Criteria for Performance Awards